-Pirates notebook: Hurdle says Tony Watson to remain closer
+Pirates notebook: After vote of confidence, Tony Watson blows another save

+About eight hours later — after Watson served up another two-run homer and blew a save for the second day in a row — Hurdle had to defend himself.

+“I made decisions, and when they don't work out, they're on me,” Hurdle said after Watson stumbled again in Wednesday's 9-6 loss in 12 innings.
+“It falls on me.
+I believe in the men.
+I don't put it on them.
+I made a decision that didn't work out.
+We always talk about ownership in the game.
+A manager's got to take ownership of some things, as well.”

-After Watson blew his fourth save of the season Tuesday, manager Clint Hurdle huddled with general manager Neal Huntington and pitching coach Ray Searage and mulled a bullpen shakeup.
+On Tuesday, Watson failed to hold a two-run lead in the ninth, which led to a 6-5 loss in 10 innings.
+After that game, Hurdle huddled with general manager Neal Huntington and pitching coach Ray Searage and mulled a bullpen shakeup.
 Management decided to stick with Watson.

 “A fixed mindset, you change the closer and you put in (Felipe) Rivero.
-And there's an argument for that,” Hurdle said Wednesday.
+And there's an argument for that,” Hurdle said.
 “The argument against that for me right now is I still believe our best bullpen sets up the way it's been working.
 The ball will go to Tony (in the ninth inning).”

 That's exactly what Hurdle did in the ninth inning Wednesday, with the Pirates clinging to a 6-2 lead and two runners on base.
-Watson gave up four runs, including Trey Mancini's game-tying, two-run homer, for his fifth blown save.
+Watson gave up four runs — including Trey Mancini's tying, two-run homer — for his fifth blown save.

+Will Hurdle re-think his decision to keep Watson in the closer's job?

+“We'll have an opportunity to discuss some things on the way back (to Pittsburgh),” Hurdle said.
+“We've got to assess who's available (Thursday), as well.
+So, that will be a thought.”

-Watson had a good April, when he racked up seven consecutive saves with a 0.96 ERA.
-He has scuffled since the start of May and has blown his past three save opportunities.
+Watson had a good April, when he racked up seven straight saves with a 0.96 ERA.
+He has scuffled since the start of May, though, and has blown each of his past three save opportunities.

-After allowing Jonathan Schoop's tying, two-run homer Tuesday, Watson's ERA ballooned to 3.91.
+After allowing Jonathan Schoop's game-tying, two-run homer on Tuesday, Watson's ERA has ballooned to 3.91.

 Rivero is tied for the National League lead with 30 outings and ranks second with 13 holds.
-He owns a 0.60 ERA, a 0.77 WHIP and averages 9.60 strikeouts per nine innings.
+He owns a 0.60 ERA, 0.77 WHIP and averages 9.60 strikeouts per nine innings.

 “Felipe has pitched in more (high) leverage situations than anybody on our team,” Hurdle said.
 “And there's a guy in the American League (Andrew Miller) who's the best reliever in baseball and who doesn't have a save.”

-Miller's excellence in a high-leverage/setup role has helped give the Cleveland Indians arguably the most dominant bullpen in the AL. Hurdle argued Rivero can do the same for the Pirates.
+Miller's excellence in a high-leverage/setup role has helped give the Cleveland Indians arguably the most dominant bullpen in the AL. Hurdle argued that Rivero can do the same for the Pirates.

 “If you move guys and put the guy with the best stuff in the ninth inning, there is no guarantee you're going to get there,” Hurdle said.